jvillalobos22/juanton-dev-portfolio/posts/3-unbreakable-react-laws.md

 banner: 3-react-laws.png
 ---

-# 3 Unbreakable React Development Laws I Live By
+# 3 Core Principles of Software Development

-As a seasoned frontend developer, I've learned that success in React development isn't just about knowing the latest hooks or optimization techniques.
+As a seasoned frontend developer, I've learned that success in frontend development isn't just about knowing the latest React hooks or optimization techniques.
 It's about following core principles that consistently lead to better code, happier teams, and more maintainable applications.
-Here are the three laws I live by when building React applications.
+Here are the three core principles I live by when building applications.

-## Law #1: Embrace True Test-Driven Development (TDD)
+## Principle #1: Embrace True Test-Driven Development (TDD)

 "Oh yeah, TDD is great... but who actually practices it?"